hansungkim1998/holla/README.md

 ## Playing the Game
 ### Rules
 - The game is played by 2 players.
-- Both players scream as loud as they can into the sound chambers until one fills all the LEDs with their color.
+- Both players scream as loud as they can into the sound chambers until one completely fills all the LEDs with their color.
 - Screaming louder pushes a player's beam further towards the other side.
 - When the two beams meet, they push against each other and the movement is determined by the difference in the screaming volumes.

    <img src="demo.gif" height="500">